sbdafable/intergenerational-proximity/README.md

 ### `postcodes/`

 Contains the R file `flcentroids`, used for generating postcode centroids, geodesic distances, and a map of Finnish postcodes.
-Also includes a copy of the `osrmtime` command by Christoph Rust: [github.com/christophrust/osrmtime](https://github.com/christophrust/osrmtime).
+It requires installation of the `osrmtime` command by Christoph Rust: [github.com/christophrust/osrmtime](https://github.com/christophrust/osrmtime).

 ## Description of Stata Do Files